-These grants are offered by your local, state, and federal government.
-They help fund projects that benefit the economy, public services, and education.
-Most them are reserved for universities, researchers, and non-profit organizations; however, some may accept applications from individuals.
+Grants may be offered by your local, state government or by the federal government.
+They usually help fund projects that benefit the economy, public services, and education.
+Most of them are for universities, researchers, and non-profit organizations.
+However, some may accept applications from individuals.
 Read the requirements and see if one of these might apply to you.

 This site has information to help you determine if you are eligible to apply for, and receive, a government grant.